Trade dollar (United States coin): Reception

-Most of the 1873 production was exported to China, and in October of that year, the Tongzhi Emperor had an assay test conducted on the coins.
+Most of the 1873 production was exported to China.
+In October of that year, the Tongzhi Emperor had an assay test conducted on the coins.
 In a proclamation translated by Chinese consul and interpreter Walter Hillier, the Emperor stated:This Proclamation, therefore, is for the information of you merchants, traders, soldiers and people of every district.
 You must know that the 'Eagle Trade Dollar' that has lately come to Hong Kong has been jointly assayed by officers specially appointed for the purpose, and it can be taken in payment of duties, and come into general circulation.
 You must not look upon it with suspicion.
 At the same time rogues, sharpers, and the like, are hereby strictly forbidden to fabricate spurious imitations of this new Eagle Dollar, with a view to their own profit.
 And should they dare to set this prohibition at defiance, and fabricate false coin, they shall, upon discovery, most assuredly be arrested and punished.
 Let every one obey with trembling!
 Let there be no disobedience!

 In 1874, trade dollars began appearing in American commerce.
 In early 1875, Congress passed the Specie Redemption Act, allowing the Treasury to pay out silver coins in exchange for paper currency.
 That act, combined with a drop in the price of silver, caused hoarded or exported silver coins to reappear in commerce within the United States.
 Many trade dollars were reimported, especially to California.
 After the value of silver began to decline and the intrinsic value of the coins fell below one dollar, bullion depositors began having their silver struck as trade dollars and selling them wholesale to be distributed throughout the country.
 Bullion producers opted to coin their silver into trade dollars because the Coinage Act of 1873 specified that silver brought to the Mint could only be struck as such or cast into bars.